 If a hacker has violated your policy or HackerOne’s code of conduct, you can revoke the credential rights of a hacker by clicking Revoke next to the username of the hacker.
 You'll also need to invalidate the account on your own platform to prevent the hacker from logging in and reset the password when you recycle the credential for another user.

 Credentials are also automatically revoked when a hacker leaves a program for any reason.
-Make sure to reset the password when you recycle the credential for another hacker.
+Make sure to reset the password when you recycle the credentials for another hacker.

 Delete All Credentials